 Free Confidential Lawsuit Evaluation: If you or a loved one suffered complications after hip implant surgery, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

-Update: Federal Stryker LFIT V40 Lawsuits May Be Consolidated into MDL
+Update: LFIT V40 Femoral Head Lawsuits Consolidated in Massachusetts

 What’s the Problem?

 The Stryker Corporation has notified Australia’s Therapeutic Goods Administration (TGA) of potential safety concerns linked to the LFIT Anatomic CoCr V40 femoral head attributed to a “possible taper lock interface inconsistency.”
 This problem may result in a number of hip implant complications including:

 - Dissociation of the femoral head from the hip stem;

 - Metallic debris in the soft tissue surrounding the implant, which can lead to bone and tissue necrosis;

 - Decrease in the strength of the bone fixation, and

 - Increased wear debris from the components of the hip replacement device.

 Which Products are Affected?